rhema-ray/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 11-directories_permissions is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

+- 13-change_group is a script that changes the group owner to `school` for the file `hello`.